MicrosoftDocs/VBA-Docs/api/Word.ProtectedViewWindow.Width.md

 ## Example

-The following code example changes the state, height, and width of the active protected view window.
+The following code example changes the state, height, and width of the active Protected View window.

 ```vb